Role of Governors

 At Longmoor, the Governing Body undertakes employer responsibilities, while our staff are employed by the Local Authority.
 Admissions to the school fall into the same category – while the Governors are responsible for the overall management of the school, they do not determine who is admitted to the school as a pupil.

 Governors always welcome feedback from parents as well as comments from all stakeholders in the community.
-If you would like to contact the school governors please phone/email the school office giving the general nature of your query.
+If you would like to contact the school governors please contact Ms. D. Coburn, via the school office giving the general nature of your query.
 They will take your contact details and arrange for the most appropriate governor to contact you.

-In the unlikely event you have a complaint, the school complaints policy would still apply and your complaint should in the first instance be directed to the Head Teacher.
+In the unlikely event you have a complaint, the school complaints policy and procedfure would still apply and your complaint should in the first instance be directed to the Head Teacher.
 If, however, you are not satisfied with the outcome of such discussion, it is possible to make a complaint to the Governing Body.
 This should always be in writing.
-Any letters should be handed in at the school office and addressed to ‘The Chair of Governors’ c/o the school.
+Any complaints will be processed by Ms. D. Coburn (School Business Manager and Clerk to the Governing Board).